istopwg/ippeveselfcert/BUILD.md

 Besides these tools you'll want the following libraries:

 - Avahi (Linux) or mDNSResponder (all others) for DNS-SD (Bonjour) support
-- GNU TLS for encryption support on platforms other than iOS, macOS, or Windows
+- GNU TLS for encryption support on platforms other than macOS
 - ZLIB for compression support

 On a stock Debian/Ubuntu install, the following command will install most of the